sagemath/trac_to_gh/Issue 9527.md

 # Issue 9527: improve "sage -sh" prompt so it doesn't confuse everybody

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9527

 Original creator: was